grafana/agent/docs/developer/releasing.md

 1. Copy the content of the last CRDs into helm-charts: from agent's repo `production/operator/crds/` to helm-charts' repo `charts/agent-operator/crds`.
 2. Update references of agent-operator app version in helm-charts pointing to release version and bump helm chart version.
+3. There is no need to update the README.md manually - running the [helm-docs](https://github.com/norwoodj/helm-docs) utility in the `charts/agent-operator` directory will update it automatically.

 You can use this [pull-request](https://github.com/grafana/helm-charts/pull/1831) as reference.

 ### Updating Homebrew